J-Bockhofer/succeed2ban-tui/README.md

 Issues / Todos:

 1. Stopping of watchers does not work without Ctrl+C after shutdown !!!
-2. Some colors may default to default terminal colors which breaks the theme
+    Don't manually stop the watchers, as it may create a zombie process!

-3. Actions need refactor badly
+2. Actions need refactor badly

-4. Configuration of fail2ban log path
+3. Configuration of fail2ban log path

-5. Refactor for testing
+4. Refactor for testing

-6. Text wrapping
+5. Text wrapping

-7. Bans are not correctly logged in the db
+6. Bans are not correctly logged in the db

 Only works off the default fail2ban log path for now @ `/var/log/fail2ban.log`